ebzzry/ebzzry.github.io/en/fkd/fallacies.md

 > “Given that Pancho comes from a poor family, when he gets elected as the president, I’m sure he’ll
 > be able to help the poor like us.”

-This presumes that since Pancho originates from less fortunate social standings, he will favor the ones who are also poor, just like he was before.
+This presumes that since Pancho originates from less fortunate social standing, he will favor the ones who are also poor, just like he was before.